 - Steer marketing towards customer interactions and personalized experiences that lead to business outcomes.

-You need to understand the role of both marketing and IT in your company and work with them to ensure that all marketing activities are aligned with technology innovation.
-Companies without unified departments often fall behind when it comes to digital marketing transformation, which is why many hire CMOs with skill sets in both areas in order to maximize returns from digital technology in marketing efforts.
+You need to understand the role of marketing and IT in your company and work with them to ensure that all marketing activities align with technology innovation.
+Companies without unified departments often fall behind in digital marketing transformation, which is why many hire CMOs with skill sets in both areas to maximize returns from digital technology in marketing efforts.